In ULIP, the investment risk in the investment portfolio is borne by the policyholder.

 1

-No, ULIPs (Unit Linked Insurance Plans) are not entirely tax-free in India.
+No, Unit-linked Health Insurance Plans are not entirely tax-free in India.
 While the premiums paid towards ULIPs are eligible for tax deductions under Section 80C of the Income Tax Act, 1961, the maturity proceeds and withdrawals from ULIPs are subject to tax implications depending on the prevailing tax laws.

 2

-Unlike traditional health insurance policies that offer only financial coverage for medical expenses, Unit Linked Health Insurance policies combine health coverage with investment components.
+Unlike traditional health insurance policies that offer only financial coverage for medical expenses, ULIP for health benefits combines health coverage with investment components.
 Policyholders can invest a portion of their premiums in various funds, providing the potential for wealth accumulation over time in addition to health coverage.
+It is important to understand the difference between ULIP and health insurance to make a smart choice.

 3